iaroslavm/udacity-capstone-spark/README.md

 1. Sparkify.ipynb is a jupyter notebook of the project.
 2. main.pu is a python file of the project.
 3. readme.md is a readme file.

+Acknowledgements

+I am greatefull to Udacity and reviwers in particular for their help during this course and project.